-Circulars due to issue in the coming weeks will outline the next steps required to support the effective implementation of the Scheme.
-Schools participating in the Scheme must also demonstrate that they are participating in the language-planning processes provided for under the Gaeltacht Act 2012.
+Schools participating in the scheme must also demonstrate that they are participating in the language-planning processes provided for under the Gaeltacht Act 2012.

-Schools Participating in the Gaeltacht Schools Recognition Scheme Evaluation (GSRS) Evaluation and Research Study
+Schools participating in the Gaeltacht School Recognition Scheme's (GSRS) Evaluation and Research Study

-The ERC is working with the Department and Inspectorate in conducting an independent evaluation of the Scheme, which involves 105 primary and 29 post-primary schools in the Gaeltacht.
+The ERC is working with the Department and the Inspectorate in conducting an independent evaluation of the scheme, which involves 103 primary and 29 post-primary schools in the Gaeltacht.
 Further information on the ERC's evaluation work is available on their website.